Spiritus Hermeticum: part seven

 But if we know only one aspect of the Truth, then we are apt to become lost in a wilderness of doubt and untruth and stand in danger of embracing darkness in the lowest and worst meaning of the term.
 Hence, we may say quite correctly that Light is God and God is Light in the highest sense of sublimity.
 But the darkness of the lower realms of the Astral World is their Light, and Satan their God of Light, which is Darkness!
 Thus, sophists could claim that both God and Satan are 'The Light' of their respective worlds.
 This gives a different meaning to the statement found in Genesis 1:5 wherein we may read: "And God called the light Day, and the darkness he called Night."
 But the light of Satan is also a day which is darkness to our conception.
 But who is to say how those beings who dwell in the lower realms regard our light, which, to them must be utter darkness?
 The difficulty of understanding such seemingly simple statements lies in their misleading simplicity!

-We shall tell you more about the True Teachings of Hermes in our next instalment.
-Meanwhile, if the simplicity of Truth eludes your understanding, you will find many facets of light and darkness explained in Vision One of The Golden Star by J Michaud PhD.
+You can read more about the True Teachings of Hermes in part eight.
+If the simplicity of Truth still eludes your understanding, you will find many facets of light and darkness explained in Vision One of The Golden Star by J Michaud PhD.

 © Copyright occult-mysteries.org.
 Article published 11 October 2020.